UPC-MAI-GitHub/MAI-Obsidian/State-Space Search and Classical Planning.md

 		- $h(n)$ the heuristic function (as before)
 		- $g(n)$ the cost to reach the node n
 	- evaluation function: $f(n) =$ estimated cost of the cheapest solution through $n$
+	- If in the $n$ depth level all values are greater than the not chosen values at the previous level all the algorithm does a back step to reconsider another path
+	- If two nodes on the next level of depth have the same $f(n)$ value, you have to predefine from the beginning if to use LIFO of FIFO technique (e.g. first calculated-first evaluated or last-calculated-last-evaluated).
 	- **Admissible**: *If a solution exists* for the given problem, *the first* solution *found by* $A*$ is an *optimal* solution.
 	- **Complete**: $A*$ is also complete algorithm, meaning *if a solution exists*, the answer is bound to be *found in a finite amount of time*.
 	- **Optimal**: A* is optimally efficient for a given heuristic, it can be shown that no other optimal algorithm will expand fewer nodes and find a solution.